ongas/hs-price-tracker/price_tracker_developer_guide.md

      pytest tests/test_config_flow.py tests/test_buywisely_parser.py tests/test_buywisely_engine.py tests/test_buywisely_config.py tests/test_buywisely_api.py
      ```

+**Note:** Do not use quiet mode (`-q`) for pytest.
+Full output is required for diagnostics and debugging.

 **Test Infrastructure Note:**
 - In `test_services.py`, initialize `hass.data[DOMAIN]` as a dict in each test setup to prevent `KeyError`.
+- Ensure BuyWisely add flow tests require and validate the refresh interval field.

+**Important Testing Update:**
+- Do not use quiet mode for tests; always run with full output.
+- Additions in the add flow now require the refresh interval to be explicitly set and validated.

 ## 5. Deployment Workflow